davina-singh/git-practise/README.md

 - `git add .` stage files ready to be committed
 - `git commit -m "message"` commit changes ready to be pushed
 - `git push`

+- `git branch branch-name` create new branch
+- `git checkout branch-name` switch to new branch
+- OR
+- `git checkout -b branch-name`